 The school operates a catering facility providing break and lunch to its students.
 It is expected to cover its costs and the team are creative and have looked at the ways in which they can respond to student feedback to increase sales but still create nutritious meals within budget.
-However due to inflation and the war in Ukraine, costs have increased substantially and, in the year 2021/22, the catering facility made a deficit.
+However due to inflation, costs have increased substantially and, in the year 2022/23, the catering facility made a deficit.
 A decision was made to support this deficit for the benefit of pupils.